 This graph compares the buildings demand from the Solar Wall over the last 24 hours to supplement the buildings heating.
 The heat pulled from the wall is measured in British Thermal Units (BTU’s).

 The solar wall on the southern facade of the NAH collects heated air throughout the day, storing it in preparation to deliver that air into the building, as needed, through the HVAC system.
 This natural warming process diminishes the need to mechanically heat the air.

 Learn more about Solar Walls below in the System Component Highlight.

-Perforated cladding on the outside of the building is heated by the solar radiation from the sun.
-The solar walls are generally very dark or black in color to reduce the amount of radiation that is reflected from this wall.
-The system must be hooked up to the building’s HVAC system, as ventilation fans are used to create negative pressure in the air channel between the walls.
-This negative pressure pulls the air warmed by the sun into the building.
-Once this air is warmed, it begins to rise and is then fed into the HVAC system through a vent located at the top of the wall.
-The warm air is supplied to and distributed in the building via the HVAC system intakes.
+Perforated cladding on the outside of the building is heated by solar radiation from the sun.
+Solar walls are very dark or black in color to reduce the amount of radiation that is reflected from this wall.
+A cavity behind the wall pulls air from outside which gets heated.
+When the building needs heat, the warm air is supplied to and distributed in the building via the HVAC system intakes.